Devansh2000Shaw/Web-Technology-Lab/README.md

 Q6).
 Find sum of each diagonal (left & right) elements separately of a user entered 3 X 3 matrixes in Java. <br/>

 # Lab 6
+ Topics
- Topic – class and objects in Java
+ - class and objects in Java
- -method overloading in Java
+ - method overloading in Java
- -constructor overloading in Java
+ - constructor overloading in Java

 Q1).
 Write a class file – box with three data members(length, width, height) and a method volume() .
 Also implement the application class Demo where an object of the box class is created with user entered dimensions and volume is printed. <br/>
 Q2).
 Write a program to overload subtract method with various parameters in a class in Java <br/>